0xef53/phoenix-guest-agent/README.md

 the field "return" with the results of command execution.
 The error response contains the field "error" with a base64-encoded description.
 For details see the [commands documentation](commands.md).

-Since version 0.2 the field "error" also contains an extended code status, which can take next values:
+Since version 0.4 the field "error" also contains an extended code status, which can take next values:

-- an exit code of an external program in case of functions `linux-ipaddr-*`
 - an unsigned number (`errno`) describing an error condition
 - and `-1` in case if an extended code is not defined